Achievable logoAchievable logo

 Selection and training of test administrators

 Test administrators should be well trained and have a thorough understanding of all testing procedures and protocols.
-The testing supervisor should ensure that all novice personnel perform and score all tests correctly, such as timing sprint speed with a stopwatch or determining a 1RM back squat.
+The testing supervisor should ensure that all novice personnel can perform and score all tests correctly, such as timing sprint speed with a stopwatch or determining a 1RM back squat.

 All testers should practice scoring consistently.
 Test reliability is impaired if one administrator provides verbal encouragement while another does not.
 Administrators should have a checklist of materials needed for testing and written test protocols for reference.
 Electronic timing is preferred for greater reliability, but if manual timing is used, start and finish procedures should be standardized.